 The Single Justice Procedure (SJP) is a legal process for low-level criminal offences that can be dealt with without the need for a full trial.
-It was introduced in 2015 as part of the Criminal Justice and Courts Act and is used to deal with summary-only offences such as traffic offences.
+It was introduced in 2015 as part of the Criminal Justice and Courts Act and is used to deal with summary-only offenses such as traffic offenses.

 Under the SJP, a single magistrate or legal advisor can make decisions on cases without the need for a full hearing.
 This is done by considering written evidence submitted by the prosecution and the defendant and deciding based on that evidence.